Glass City Metropark

 - A 3,500-square-foot pavilion with restrooms, a concession window and green roof.
 The building will accommodate 150 people.

 - An event lawn that will accommodates 5,000 people for special events

 - Reforestation with more than 2,000 trees as well as prairie plants

 - A new curb cut for park access from E. Broadway Street

-A separate contract is expected to be awarded in late 2020 for construction of a bike and pedestrian bridge over Main Street to connect Glass City Metropark with the City of Toledo’s International Park.
+A separate contract has been awarded for construction of a bike and pedestrian bridge over Main Street to connect Glass City Metropark with the City of Toledo’s International Park.

 Since September 2018, Metroparks has purchased 67 acres of riverfront land from ProMedica for just under $6 million, with more than $4 million of the purchase price paid for by the Clean Ohio Fund.
 A federal Department of Transportation grant will pay for nearly $1 million of the $1.2 million cost of the bridge.
 Additional funding from the National Fish and Wildlife Foundation and U.S. Forest Service will support habitat restoration and reforestation.

 “The success of Middlegrounds Metropark and the tremendous amount of support and input from the community on this project demonstrate the potential for this to be the start of a truly transformational project for our region.
 Our vision is to have connected neighborhoods on both sides of the river that will enhance our quality of life and property values, and project a fresh, welcoming face of northwest Ohio.”

 — Dave Zenk, Executive Director of Metroparks Toledo